Secure Your Business and Defense Contracts

 What is the CMMC?

-The Cybersecurity Maturity Model Certification is the government’s way of keeping tabs on the security of its potential defense vendors.
-It provides a mechanism for the DOD to ensure their vendors are ready to work with the department.
-It focuses on certifying the “maturity” and “capability” of each DOD vendor’s security processes, practices, and methods.
-It also helps set goals and priorities for them to make improvements.
-The DOD will add CMMC levels to each RFP, meaning vendors who don’t possess mature enough processes may not even be allowed to submit for that proposal.
+The Cybersecurity Maturity Model Certification is the government’s way of keeping tabs on the security of its potential defense contractors.
+It provides a mechanism for the DoD to ensure their vendors are ready to work with the department.
+It focuses on certifying the “maturity” and “capability” of each DoD vendor’s security processes, practices, and methods.
+Some vendors will require a score for submission meaning vendors who don’t possess mature enough processes may not be chosen for that proposal.

 How can we help?